 Generally, undergraduate degrees last for three years, and post-graduate degrees last for two years.
 The kinds of programs that are taught are varied.
 There are more than 600 programs that are taught in English and all are internationally recognized with high quality.
 Typically, a week of classes will consist of almost 10 hours of tuition and 30 hours of preparation, self-study, and project work.
 This however varies depending on the type of higher education institution that you are enrolled with.

 The programs combined theoretical study and practical application in a range of subject areas such as Business, Education, Engineering, Information Technology, Nursing, Social Work, and so on.
 Work placements are always included in the programs that prepare students to enter specific professions.

 Students should remember to submit their application before March 15, if they are interested in studying for the fall semester which begins in September.
 If you are applying for Management, the MBA courses will require a good GMAT score; the class average is generally around 650.

-Once you have achieved the required Danish language skills for which you will have to prove a satisfactory level of proficiency in Danish by taking a test called Danish as a foreign language.
-Also, the Danish agency for Sciences and Higher Education provides assessment of foreign qualifications.
+Once you have achieved the required Danish language skills you will have to prove a satisfactory level of proficiency in Danish by taking a test called Danish as a foreign language.
+Also, the Danish Agency for Sciences and Higher Education provides an assessment of foreign qualifications.

 The scholarship consists of two parts and can be given as full or partial tuition fee waivers or as grants towards covering your living costs.
 However, since the scholarships are administered by the individual higher educational institution you should enquire at the institution of your career for further details.